silverhammermba/postmodern-design-patterns/notes.md

 programmer's brain is big enough, they can fit the whole problem in their head at once and find a perfect solution that takes advantage of holistic optimizations that a compiler would never find.
 But there are downsides obviously.
-Even Mel couldn't modify his own program for a new requiremement, and the task was even more daunting for another programmer.
+Even Mel couldn't modify his own program for a new requirement, and the task was even more daunting for another programmer.

 It's about more than writing working code, or coming up with a clever solution.
-This seems similar to people who do something just because the compiler complained, or because autocomplete suggested it, or they saw it highly upvoted on stack overflow.
+This seems similar to people who do something only because the compiler complained, or because autocomplete suggested it, or they saw it highly upvoted on stack overflow.
 What is missing from all of these examples, including Mel's, is infusing reasoning into the program.
 Does the program have a structure that communicates how it works?
 This has several benefits

-* If the structure matches the functionlity, it helps unfamiliar programmers learn the functionality, because the as you read the structure you learn its purpose.
+* If the structure matches the functionality, it helps unfamiliar programmers learn the functionality, because the as you read the structure you learn its purpose.
 A program missing explicit structure is hard to learn.
 A program with unnecessary or perpendicular(?) structure is also hard to learn.
 * It should make it easier to modify things if the logical structure matches how the problem works?

+### Wisdom

+Could also compare GoF book to ancient wisdom.
+Yes it's wisdom, but it's also ancient.
+Don't accept it uncritically.
+It's not that design patterns are considered harmful.
+It's that we need to make sure we're keeping them relevant to modern times.
+Hence "postmodern".

 ## Planning out final sections?